luka6000/TagTuner/static/index.md

 Links to parts listed above are affiliate links, which allow me to earn a small commission from your purchase.
 Thank you! 🙏

+In case you're interested in buying a ready-made TagTuner, please drop me an email at tagtuner at icloud.com.

 My work, including yaml files, 3d model and documentation, is licensed under \
 [Creative Commons (4.0 International License) Attribution—Noncommercial—Share Alike \
 <img width="100" src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png">](http://creativecommons.org/licenses/by-nc-sa/4.0/)